Unike267/Thesis/README.md

 - `ghcr.io/unike267/containers/latex-pygments:latest`

-The generated PDF file is available in the repository [actions](https://github.com/Unike267/Thesis/actions).
+The generated PDF file is available in [releases](https://github.com/Unike267/Thesis/releases).

+In addition to this, this file is available in the repository [actions](https://github.com/Unike267/Thesis/actions).

 - Workflow: `docs`

-It is uploaded as an artificat so you can download it.

-- Name: `INITIAL_RESEARCH_DOC`
+- Artifact name: `INITIAL_RESEARCH_DOC`

 ## GOAL